 One of the main sights in the town is the Franciscan monastery, which was founded by Bosnian monks and built in 1614.
 The basement of the monastery houses a Malacological museum which apparently has the largest collection of snails, shells and mussels in the world.
 Fossils from the region are also on display.

-Another important sight is the Church of St. Mark (Crkva sv.
+Another important sight is the St. Mark’s Church (Crkva sv.
 Marko), on the main square (Kacicev trg), which was built in 1776.

 Please see our Accommodation in Makarska page for various options in the town, including hotels, boutique hotels, apartments, rooms, private accommodation and villas.